EliseWei/readible/README.md

 Alternately, the object in userconfig.js can be un-commented and populated with the same information, if you prefer, before running `node .`

 You will either see an immediate change in your VS Code appearance (if you chose to modify your default code profile) or you can run your chosen command to start a new instance of VS Code which will use the alternate profile.

+### To use the iTerm profile
+In iTerm, go to Preferences > Profiles.
+In the lower left, click "Other Actions..." and select "Import JSON Profiles..." before locating and choosing this file from your cloned project: `/src/resources/iterm-Readible.json`.
+You may need to set that to be the default profile before you see a change.

 ## Acknowledgements
 - Jenn Hall for [Personalising VSCode for Dyslexia](https://jenn-hall.medium.com/personalising-vscode-for-dyslexia-60aac1a36b4d) from which _many_ suggestions have been drawn